 Fund distributions.
-Each Fund expects, based on its investment objective and strategies, that its distributions, if any, will be taxable as ordinary income, capital gains, or some combination of both.
+The Fund expects, based on its investment objective and strategies, that its distributions, if any, will be taxable as ordinary income, capital gains, or some combination of both.
 This is true whether you reinvest your distributions in additional Fund shares or receive them in cash.

 For federal income tax purposes, Fund distributions of short-term capital gains are taxable to you as ordinary income.
 Fund distributions of long-term capital gains are taxable to you as long-term capital gains no matter how long you have owned your shares.
-A portion of income dividends reported by a Fund may be qualified dividend income eligible for taxation by individual shareholders at long-term capital gain rates provided certain holding period requirements are met.
+A portion of income dividends reported by the Fund may be gualified dividend income eligible for taxation by individual shareholders at long-term capital gain rates provided certain holding period requirements are met.

-The use of derivatives by the Funds may cause a Fund to realize higher amounts of ordinary income or short-term capital gain, distributions from which are taxable to individual shareholders at ordinary income tax rates rather than at the more favorable tax rates for long-term capital gain.
-Additionally, other rules applicable to derivative contracts may accelerate the recognition of income or gains to the fund, defer losses to the fund, and cause adjustments in the holding periods of the fund's securities.
+The use of derivatives by the Fund may cause the Fund to realize higher amounts of ordinary income or short-term capital gain, distributions from which are taxable to individual shareholders at ordinary income tax rates rather than at the more favorable tax rates for long-term capital gain.
+Additionally, other rules applicable to derivatives may accelerate the recognition of income or gains to the Fund, defer losses to the Fund, and cause adjustments in the holding periods of the Fund's securities.
 These rules, therefore, could affect the amount, timing and/or character of distributions to shareholders.